delongmeng-aws/RefDNN_reproduction_study/README.md

 ![RefRNN_architecture](./assets/RefRNN_architecture.png)
-(Modified based on Figure 6 in the original paper)
+(*Note: This illustration is modified based on Figure 6 in the original paper*)

 The RefDNN project aims to predict cancer drug resistance and proposed a “reference drug” based neural network architecture.
 The task is to build a classifier to predict whether a cancer cell line is sensitive or resistant to a certain drug.
 The key idea of this work is to use a set of drugs (so-called “reference drug”) to learn the representations of cell lines based on gene expression and drugs by their molecular structure.